awsdocs/aws-ruby-developer-guide/doc_source/welcome.rst

 This guide contains the following sections:

 :doc:`getting-started`
-    Describes how to set up and use the |sdk-ruby|.
+    Describes how to install, configure, and use the |sdk-ruby|.

-:doc:`hello`
+:doc:`setup-config`
-    Steps you through creating an application using the |sdk-ruby|.
+    Steps you through how to configure the |sdk-ruby|.

 :doc:`programming`
-    Provides general information about developing software with the |sdk-ruby|.
+    Provides general information about developing applications with the |sdk-ruby|.

 :doc:`examples`
-    Provides code examples that developers can use to program AWS services with the |sdk-ruby|.
+    Provides code examples for programming AWS services with the |sdk-ruby|.

+:doc:`tips-and-tricks`
+    Provides helpful information for using the |sdk-ruby| with AWS services.

 :doc:`history`
     Describes the history of this document.